Set File Encoding Dialog

 Some applications such as XMetal create Unicode files without BOM signatures.
 Programs such as Windows NotePad correctly recognize these files because they examine the file content and make a guess.
 FAR does not do this.
 If you are unsure of a files encoding type, open the file in NotePad and read the encoding type from the File > Save As dialog.

 To convert files that don't have a BOM signature you need to tell FAR the encoding of the source files.
+Use the Auto-detect option with caution.
+Here FAR is taking a guess at the encoding of files with no BOM.

 Invalid Code Page dialog